g33ya/BubbleUp/gamedevplan.md

   - Explanation: In the Sims, there is a stats system where the player has to manage the different types of stats (like hunger, energy, happiness) to keep the player’s Sims alive and well.
 These stats can be affected by the action of the player or by the action of the game, but at the end of the day, it is always the player’s choice on whether or not the player wants to act upon these stat changes.
 Bubble Up takes the idea of stats and runs with it as part of its core night mechanics in how the player has to manage their stats based on what they hear or their objective, as it is always the player’s choice whether or not to take different actions to fill up different stats.

 ## Core Gameplay Mechanics (Brief)

-Give a very high-level description of any core gameplay mechanics

 - Dialogue System: Engage with customers (CS students!) - This dialogue system is how the player will learn about their customers and what their customers do, this is the main storyline takes place and how the player will learn about different things and thus will appear later that night as an option for the player to do/make.
 For example, if a customer mentions taking a walk helped out their stress, then later that night, the player has the option to take a walk that can affect their stress level